Overview

 • Line ending size - the size of the line ending that is choosen

-Not every drawing property is available for every object, when you select a tool you can see which drawing properties that are grayed out and which ones that are available for that object.
+Not every property is available for every object, when you select a tool you can see which drawing properties that are available for that kind of object.
+When you select objects, only the properties that are available for all of those objects will be visible.

 Differing